Adaptation of Agentic AI: A Survey of Post-Training, Memory, and Skills: Opportunities

 \subsection{Safe Adaptation}

-The transition from static foundation models to adaptive agentic systems marks a fundamental inflection point in AI safety.
+The transition from static foundation models to adaptive agentic systems introduces new challenges for AI safety.
 While traditional safety paradigms focus on the alignment of frozen weights, adaptation mechanisms, specifically on-policy optimization (A1) and outcome-driven tool tuning (T2), introduce dynamic threat vectors characterized by autonomous risk-taking and adversarial co-evolution~\cite{dulac2019challenges}.
 We categorize these emerging risks into two primary failure modes: \textit{Unsafe Exploration}, arising from stochastic trial-and-error, and \textit{Parasitic Adaptation}, arising from exploitative optimization loops.